michhar/azureml-keras-yolov3-custom/README.md

 no_object
 ```

-Set new Storage credentials and target container, otherwise the driver script will be pointing to the wrong Blob Storage container.
+IMPORTANT:  Set new Storage credentials and target container, otherwise the driver script will be pointing to the wrong Blob Storage container.
 This time we will use the container with the labeled data.
 Go through the process as was done above in [Upload images or video to Storage](#upload-images-or-video-to-storage), except change `STORAGE_CONTAINER_NAME_TRAINDATA` to the **container name with the _labeled_ data**.
-Then read in those variables as is normally done for your OS.
+Then, read in those variables as is normally done for your OS.

 The training script, `project/train_azureml.py` does the following.